mariana-c-ramos/mariana-c-ramos/README.md

 🧍🏽‍♀ I'm mianaLab, a mix between a childhood nickname and my artistic name!<br>
 🌻 I love plants and one day I hope I'm able to have a big garden.<br>
 🏋🏽‍♀️ Staying active has always been important to me - I'm proud to say I'm a gym rat ahaha!
-🪡 Currently trying to start doing pottery and embroidery!

 **WHAT ARE MY STUDIES?**<br>
 📜 (2019) I have a degree in **Marketing**, done in **IPS**.<br>